-Top 10 U.S. States With the Highest Percentage of Residents in Debt
+Top 10 U.S. States With Highest Credit Card Debt

 Did you take out student loans?
 Do you own a home?
 Do you have unpaid bills that have gone to collections?
 Do you have a balance on your credit card?

 If you’ve answered “yes” to any of these four questions, chances are you’re in debt of some kind.
 Debt isn’t necessarily a bad thing.
 For instance, mortgages and students loans are essential for the majority of Americans in order to get the education required to make other dreams (like owning a home) a necessity.
 However, maxing out credit cards, bills going to collections, and bankruptcies and foreclosures aren’t good things to have on your record.

 When it comes to debt, however, you’re hardly alone – and debt varies on a state-by-state basis.
 If you live in Minnesota or either of the Dakotas, for instance, you live in a state where the fewest percentage of Americans are in debt.
 Elsewhere around the nation, it’s a different story.
 That said, here’s a closer look at the top 10 states with the highest percentage of Americans in debt.

 Top 10 States According to Residents in Debt

 The following data is based on a December 2017 report from Forbes, according to data tracked in 2016:

 - Louisiana: Louisiana leads the nation in this category, as nearly half of its residents (46 percent) are in debt.